The Atlas Six

 The Atlas Six is a fantasy novel by author Olivie Blake.
 It is the first of a trilogy and follows six powerful young magic users who have the chance to join the secretive Alexandrian Society.
 The novel was originally self-published via Kindle in early 2020 before it was acquired by Tor Books after a seven-way auction.
-It was revised and published by Tor in 2021.
-The second book of the trilogy, The Atlas Paradox, was released in October 2022.
+It was republished by Tor in 2021, followed by a revised edition in March 2022.
+The second book of the trilogy, The Atlas Paradox, was released in October 2022, and the third book of the trilogy, The Atlas Complex, was released in January 2024.

+The Atlas Six audiobook was released on Audible concurrently with the revised edition in March 2022.
+It is jointly narrated by the author herself, Andy Ingalls, Caitlin Kelly, Damian Lynch, David Monteith, James Patrick Cronin, Munirih Grace & Siho Ellsmore.
+Each narrator reads the chapters corresponding to a particular character.

-The Atlas Six was noted for being a viral "BookTok sensation" with a larger "cult following" gained on after Blake's self-publication.
+The Atlas Six was noted for being a viral "BookTok sensation", with a larger "cult following" gained after Blake's self-publication.

 Reception

-The Atlas Six debuted at number three on The New York Times Bestsellers List.
+The Atlas Six debuted at number three on the New York Times Bestsellers List.

 In December 2021, Deadline reported that Amazon Studios has outbid other studios for the small-screen rights to The Atlas Six.
 Amazon was said to be developing a streaming television series adaptation with Brightstar.
 Blake will executive produce the series.